Execution

 }

-key points at the first character of the place in the document the error occurred:
+In the above example response, the error only has a single key, message.
+Often, there are more keys.
+The locations key points at the first character of the place in the document the error occurred:

 If an error can be associated to a particular point in the requested GraphQL document, it should contain an entry with the key

-and a list of locations, where each location is a map with the keys line and column, both positive numbers starting from 1 that describe the beginning of an associated syntax element.
+locationsand a list of locations, where each location is a map with the keys line and column, both positive numbers starting from 1 that describe the beginning of an associated syntax element.

-key has the path to the field where the error occurred:
+The path key has the path to the field where the error occurred:

 If an error can be associated with a particular field in the GraphQL result, it must contain an entry with the key

-that details the path of the response field which experienced the error.
+paththat details the path of the response field which experienced the error.
 This allows clients to identify whether a null result is intentional or caused by a runtime error.

-key is for adding fields beyond those in the spec.
-A common added field is code
+The extensions key is for adding fields beyond those in the spec.
+A common added field is code.
+That and timestamp are included in the below example:

 {